 “Thanksgiving, man.
 Not a good day to be my pants.”
 Kevin James

-Family drama always will show up; it’s a holiday fact.
-I am thinking of just stepping aside and staying on my path.
-Enjoy who shows up and cheers to that.
+Anyhoo, I have become skillful at stepping aside and staying on my path.
+Enjoy who shows up, and cheers to that.
 Blended families, all families have their messed-up deal.
 That is what makes us all us.
-Albeit nerve-wracking, nail biting, over-indulging, hilarity.
-No matter how Martha Stewart I go, I can always expect some awkward, strange moment where you can hear a pin drop, “did they just say vagina?”.
-Perhaps having toddlers and dogs zooming about will keep things as light as possible.
+Albeit nerve-wracking, nail-biting, over-indulging, hilarity.
+No matter how Martha Stewart I become (and I love Martha Stewart), I can always expect some awkward, strange moment where you can hear a pin drop, “Did someone just say vagina?
+Why???”.
+Perhaps having toddlers and dogs zooming in will keep things as light as possible.

 The last thing I do after the shot of tequila is lower my expectations.
 I am not here to impress anyone; at best, I would be delighted to inspire someone, but not required.